learn-co-curriculum/node-io/README.md

 To run the file from this repository, execute `ruby sleep.rb`.
 You will see `"step 1"`, then the program will wait one second and you'll see `"step 2"`.
 So far so good.
 That's how synchronous code works because during the sleep method, nothing else is running.

-On the contrary, in JavaScript and Node we can schedule some logic in the future (in a callback) and our program will be able to run something else while waiting for this future date/time.
+On the contrary, in JavaScript and Node we can schedule some logic in the future (in a callback) and our program will be able to run something else while waiting for this future time.
 Look at this code with a `setTimeout()` which will output the same two lines as the Ruby code (second line with a 1 second delay):

 ```js
 console.log('step 1')